12 Essentials for Communicating with Incident Reporters & Whistleblowers

 Mary Bennett, R.Ph. is vice president of Advisory Services and a pharmacist by training.
 She previously served as vice president in the Compliance and Integrity office at Caremark, where she implemented the requirements of one of the first government agreements in healthcare.
 Mary works across all industries for the advisory services team, creating and facilitating award-winning training programs, conducting large and small program assessments, developing compliance communications and helping clients develop best practice programs from the ground up.

 Craig Thomas, Regional Solutions Advisor, NAVEX

-Craig works with organisations to provide best practices for their ethics and compliance programmes and ensure they get the most out of their NAVEX solutions.
-He was also the founding Chair of NAVEX Outreach, the organisation’s corporate social responsibility committee.
+Craig works with organizations to provide best practices for their ethics and compliance programs and ensure they get the most out of their NAVEX solutions.
+He was also the founding Chair of NAVEX Outreach, the organization’s corporate social responsibility committee.
 He holds an MBA from Willamette University.**About NAVEX** NAVEX's GRC software and compliance management solutions support the integrated risk, ESG and compliance management programs at more than 13,000 organizations worldwide.